 VI.
-Engage in Class Discussions
+Engage in Thought-Provoking Discussions

-Take The Class On A Virtual Field Trip
+Take Students On A Virtual Field Trip

 You as a teacher may plan a virtual trip to popular sites any place across the world, or under the ocean, or even to Mars in outer space.

 A virtual class field trip excites students and strengths the relationships between teachers and online learning.